-Parameter Description of 1 to 65535 Kbps for the SSID users.
+Parameter Description Each radio- Select this checkbox to specify an aggregate amount of throughput that each radio is allowed to provide for the connected clients.
+Downstream and Upstream-Specify the downstream and upstream rates within a range of 1 to 65535 Kbps for the SSID users.
 If the assignment is specific for each user, select the Peruser checkbox.
 Wi-Fi Multimedia (WMM) traffic management Configure the following options for WMM traffic management.
 WMM supports voice, video, best effort, and background access categories.
-To allocate bandwidth for the following types of traffic, specify a percentage value under Share .
-To configure DSCP mapping, specify a value under DSCP Mapping . • Background WMM: For background traffic such as file downloads or print jobs. • Best effort WMM - For best effort traffic such as traffic from legacy devices or traffic from applications or devices that do not support QoS. • Video WMM - For video traffic generated from video streaming. • Voice WMM - For voice traffic generated from the incoming and outgoing voice communication.
-For more information on WMM traffic and DSCP mapping, see Wi-Fi Multimedia Traffic Management on page 253 Content filtering Select Enabled to route all DNS requests for the non-corporate domains to OpenDNS on this network.
+To allocate bandwidth for the following types of traffic, specify a percentage value under Share.
+To configure DSCP mapping, specify a value under DSCP Mapping.
+Background WMM: For background traffic such as file downloads or print jobs.
+Best effort WMM - For best effort traffic such as traffic from legacy devices or traffic from applications or devices that do not support QoS.
+Video WMM - For video traffic generated from video streaming.
+Voice WMM - For voice traffic generated from the incoming and outgoing voice communication.
+For more information on WMM traffic and DSCP mapping, see Wi-Fi Multimedia Traffic Management on page 251 Content filtering Select Enabled to route all DNS requests for the non-corporate domains to OpenDNS on this network.
 Band Select a value to specify the band at which the network transmits radio signals.
 You can set the band to 2.4 GHz , 5 GHz , or All .
 The All option is selected by default.
 Inactivity timeout Specify an interval for session timeout in seconds, minutes or hours.
 If a client session is inactive for the specified duration, the session expires and the users are required to log in again.
 You can specify a value within the range of 60-86400 seconds or up to 24 hours for a client session.
 The default value is 1000 seconds.
 Hide SSID Select this checkbox if you do not want the SSID (network name) to be visible to users.
 Disable SSID Select this checkbox if you want to disable the SSID.
 On selecting this, the SSID will be disabled, but will not be removed from the network.
 By default, all SSIDs are enabled.
 Can be used without Uplink Select the checkbox if you do not want to SSID profile to use uplink.
 Max clients threshold Specify the maximum number of clients that can be configured for each BSSID on a WLAN.
 You can specify a value within the range of 0 to 255.
 The default value is 64.
 Local probe request threshold Specify a threshold value to limit the number of incoming probe requests.
 When a client sends a broadcast probe request frame to search for all available SSIDs, this option controls system response for this network profile and ignores probe requests if required.
 You can specify a Received signal strength indication (RSSI) value within range of 0 to 100 dB.

-5. Click Next to configure VLAN settings.
-For more information, see Configuring VLAN Settings for a WLAN SSID Profile on page 97.
+Click Next to configure VLAN settings.
+For more information, see Configuring VLAN Settings for a WLAN SSID Profile on page 95.